Apprenticeships and traineeships - Eligibility and Approval Requirements

 Vocational Training Orders (VTOs) generally include the following requirement:

-"Appropriate industrial arrangements" means that the award or agreement is current and is registered with the appropriate industrial authority, such as Fair Work Australia.
+"Appropriate industrial arrangements" means that the award or agreement is current and is registered with the appropriate industrial authority such as the Fair Work Ombudsman.

 - facilities and equipment